kaaproject/kaa/doc/Features/Administration/index.md

 You can configure the backup frequency using the cron expression.
 So it is possible to set up the platform to backup itself every half a day, every day, every week, etc.

-Check the components from the bellow list to study how the disaster recovery plan works under the hood.

 ## Components